 - When will my I start having periods again after I quit taking the pill?

 - How effective are hormonal birth control methods?

 - Find a local Obstetrician-Gynecologist in your town

-Oral hormones: the pill
+Oral hormones: The pill

-The combination pill: The combination pill contains the hormones estrogen and progestin, a form of progesterone.
+The combination pill contains the hormones estrogen and progestin, a form of progesterone.
 When a woman uses the combination pill, the eggs in her ovaries do not mature and she does not ovulate.
 She doesn't become pregnant because no egg is available to be fertilized by a sperm.

 The traditional combination pill comes in 21-day packs or 28-day packs depending on the manufacturer.
 The 21-pill pack has pills for 21 "on" days and no pills for the seven "off" days that follow.
 The 28-pill pack has active pills for the first 21 "on" days and seven inactive (placebo) or reminder pills for the following seven "off" days.

-The minipill: The minipill only contains one hormone, progestin.
+The minipill only contains one hormone, progestin.
 Progestin thickens the cervical mucus, making it more difficult for sperm to pass through the cervix.
 It also makes the lining of the uterus less receptive to the implantation of a fertilized egg.
 The progesterone-only pill is sometimes recommended for women who have medical reasons for which they must avoid taking estrogen hormones.
 (These reasons can include liver disease, certain types of blood clots in the veins, breast cancer, and uterine cancer.)
-In addition, it is often recommended in nursing mothers because it has no adverse affects on breastfeeding.
+In addition, it is often recommended in nursing mothers because it has no adverse effects on breastfeeding.
 Indeed, extended breastfeeding, as well as delay in the need for formula supplementation has been observed in breastfeeding users of the minipill.

 The minipill is taken every day.
 There are no "on" or "off" days with the minipill.